Background: A Growing Shadow AI Problem

 - DLP controls preventing PHI exposure in AI interactions

-- Role-based access controls governing which staff could use which AI capabilities
+- Role-based access controls governing which staff can use which AI capabilities

 - Immutable audit logs covering every AI interaction since deployment